 Even world-famous singer Adele has this phobia and is reported to have undergone ‘photo-healing therapy’ with a Californian hypnotherapist!

-There is new research shows the brain can be tricked into feeling pain relief.
+New research shows the brain can be tricked into feeling pain relief.
 It is called neuroplasticity.
 This is the idea that the brain can change in response to experience.

-I got her mind off of being photographed and just being herself and us having a pleasant conversation.
+I got her mind off of being photographed and just being herself and having a pleasant conversation.

 Good Teachers Know Their Students